-Underserved populations without proper medical insurance are at a higher risk of serious diabetes complications related to not getting diagnosed right away.
+Underserved populations without proper medical insurance have a higher risk of serious diabetes complications, especially when not receiving a diagnosis right away.

 More about type 2 diabetes complications

-Type 2 diabetes can lead to many complications.
-A third of people with diabetes have not been diagnosed yet.
-It can take four to seven years to get diagnosed with diabetes.
-At the time of diagnosis, a lot of these people have already developed complications from diabetes.
-These complications include eye disease, kidney disease, hypoglycemia, neuropathy, and heart disease.
+Type 2 diabetes can cause many health complications.
+A third of people with diabetes do not have a diagnosis yet.
+In fact, it can take four to seven years to finally receive a diabetes diagnosis.
+At the time of diagnosis, many people already have complications from diabetes.
+This includes eye disease, kidney disease, low blood pressure, and heart disease.
 In the United States, type 2 diabetes is more common in minorities, like Latinos and non-Latino blacks.
-These populations face many obstacles in getting proper care to manage their diabetes.
-For example, they might not have a job that provides insurance, they might not have transportation for doctor visits, or they might have limited access to healthcare.
+These populations face many obstacles in getting good care to manage their diabetes.
+For example, they might not have a job that provides insurance.
+Another example is that they might not have transportation for doctor visits so they have limited access to healthcare.

-In conclusion, underserved patients without proper medical insurance are at a higher risk of developing diabetes complications related to not getting diagnosed immediately compared to those with better medical insurance and of different ethnicities.
-Within underinsured minority populations, it is very common to have already developed diabetes complications at the time of actual diagnosis that can lead to worse outcomes and serious complications in the long term.
+In conclusion, patients without proper medical insurance are at a higher risk of developing diabetes complications.
+They are also more likely to not get diagnosed right away compared to those with better medical insurance.
+Within underinsured minority populations, it is very common to have already developed diabetes complications at the time of actual diagnosis.
+This can lead to worse outcomes and serious complications in the long term.